foundriesio/docs/source/reference-manual/boards/portenta-x8.rst

           BT_SEL and BOOT programing settings

 #.
-Connect your computer to the Portenta X8 board via the USB Type-C.
+Connect your computer to the Portenta X8 board via either USB-C® to USB-A or USB-C® to USB-C®.

 #.
 This connection will power your board ON.